Top 12 Cobol Programmer Skills to Put on Your Resume

 1. COBOL

-COBOL (Common Business-Oriented Language) is a high-level programming language designed primarily for business, finance, and administrative systems for companies and governments.
-It is known for its clarity, simplicity, and ability to handle large volumes of data.
+COBOL (Common Business-Oriented Language) is a high-level language built for business, finance, and administrative systems across enterprises and governments.
+It’s legible, sturdy, and excellent at chewing through large volumes of transactional data.

 Why It's Important